U.S. jobless claims fall as labor market gains momentum

 Economists had forecast jobless claims falling to 293,000 last week.

-The labor market also got a boost from Wal-Mart Stores Inc (WMT.N), the largest private sector employer in the United States, which said it would spend more than $1 billion this year to increase pay for about 40 percent of its U.S. workforce.
+The labor market also got a boost from Wal-Mart Stores Inc, the largest private sector employer in the United States, which said it would spend more than $1 billion this year to increase pay for about 40 percent of its U.S. workforce.

 The retailer's hourly full-time and part-time workers will earn at least $9 an hour, or $1.75 above the current federal minimum wage, starting in April.